 Urology is the field of medicine that focuses on disease of the urinary tract and urogenital system.
 Urology focuses on the kidneys, urinary bladder, urethra, male reproductive organs and male fertility.
 Urologists are also trained in the surgical and medical treatment of diseases that affect these organs.

-The Urology service is located across all hospital sites, Russells Hall Hospital, Guest Outpatient Centre and Corbett Outpatient Centre.
-The Urology inpatient services are situated on the second floor at Russells Hall Hospital.
+The urology service is located across all hospital sites, Russells Hall Hospital, Guest Outpatient Centre and Corbett Outpatient Centre.
+The urology inpatient services are situated on ward C6 (second floor) at Russells Hall Hospital.

 Some of the services we offer include: